Discovering the 7th Continent

 When land is sighted for the first time in two days you know you have reached the South Shetland Islands.
 This impressive group of islands, lying to the north and roughly parallel to the Antarctic Peninsula, is a haven for wildlife.
 You visit vast penguin rookeries, land on beaches ruled by Antarctic fur seals and observe wallowing southern elephant seals.
 You also hope to visit one of the many research bases in the archipelago and look for Antarctica's only two flowering plants which thrive here during the short southern summer.

 The Antarctic Peninsula is the most easily accessible

-part of the "White Continent" but it also has some of the
+part of the "White Continent" but it also has some of the most

-a vista of icebergs sculpted by wind and weather.
+icebergs sculpted by wind and weather.

 Here, you may set foot on the "White Continent' itself.
 At Port Lockroy, you will find thriving colonies of penguins and shags and a former British scientific station that has recently been renovated and serves as a fascinating museum.